substratusai/runbooks/docs/README.md

 kubectl get ai
 ```

 When they report a `Ready` status, start a port-forward.
+Note: issues with downloading the image can be resolved by ```docker pull substratusai/model-server-basaran```

 ```bash
 kubectl port-forward service/facebook-opt-125m-server 8080:8080